connorpmullins/fork-off-react/documentation/GameOverview.md

 ### The First Round:

-- Once the game starts, each player has 1 minute to enter a phrase that they want to influence the beginning of the story
+- Once the game starts, each player has:
+  - 1 minute to enter a phrase that they want to influence the beginning of the story
+  - 1 minute to enter a phrase that the want to influence the first fork
+  - 1 minute to enter a phrase that they want to influnce (another) first fork
-- Once the time runs out or all answers are submitted, Fork-off uses the responses to generate an origin sentence and the number of forks specified at the start of the game
+- Once the time runs out or all answers are submitted, Fork-off uses the responses to generate an origin sentence and one fork per player (by combining two prompts)

 ### Following Rounds:

-- Player Turn
-  1. Read through each fork
+1. Players are assigned two forks from the previous round to create prompts for 1a.
+Players get one minute per prompt
+2. 2n forks are generated
-  2. Vote on which forks they want to make it through to the next round 2a.
-Players get 3 votes
+3. Players vote on which forks they want to make it through to the next round 3a.
+Players get 1 vote per player in the game
-     2b.
-Players can vote for the same fork multiple times
+   3b.
+Players cannot vote for the same fork multiple times 3c.
+In case of a tie, we randomly include a fork if needed or trim one randomly depending on the situation
-  3. Submit a phrase they want to influence the next round
-  4. The round concludes either when all responses are submitted or when 5 minutes (time-limit) has expired
+4. The round concludes either when all responses are submitted or when the time limit has expired (30s per fork?)
-- Fork-off's Response
-  - Once the player round expires, Fork-off takes the top forks from that round and generates a next step for them based on the combined suggestions of the players.
-  - If the players vote for a smaller number of forks than the number set at the start of the game, then fork-off will generate an equal number of multiple forks per persisted story head, even if it causes a round with a greater number of forks than set at the start of the game.
-  - If multiple forks tie and it results in a scenario where more than one could be eliminated (ex: 4 forks tie and only 3 are normally persisted), then both tying forks are persisted to the following round.
-The game will prune back to the normal maximum the proceeding round if possible
+5. Points are awarded based on who contributed to the forks that are getting progressed

 ### End of the Game: